FBI makes arrests over alleged secret Chinese 'police stations' in New York

 "The PRC's actions go far beyond the bounds of acceptable nation-state conduct.
 We will resolutely defend the freedoms of all those living in our country from the threat of authoritarian repression," said assistant attorney general Matthew Olsen, from the Justice Department's National Security Division

-According to prosecutors, Mr Jianwang was closely connected to Chinese law enforcement, and was enlisted to help China with "repressive activities" in the US, including harassing Chinese dissidents.
+According to prosecutors, Mr Jianwang was closely connected to Chinese law enforcement, and was enlisted to help China with "repressive activities" in the US beginning in 2015, including harassing Chinese dissidents.

+In 2018, he allegedly participated in efforts to push a purported PRC fugitive to return to China, including repeated harassment and threats to the individual and his family, living in China and the US.
+And prosecutors said he was also enlisted to locate a pro-democracy activist in China.
+Mr Jiangwang denied these actions when confronted by US authorities.

 If convicted, both Mr Jianwang and Mr Jinping face up to 25 years in prison.